davidcarboni/restolino/README.md

     # Development: reloadable
     java $JAVA_OPTS -Drestolino.files=$RESTOLINO_STATIC -Drestolino.classes=$RESTOLINO_CLASSES -Drestolino.packageprefix=$RESTOLINO_PACKAGEPREFIX -cp "target/dependency/*" com.github.davidcarboni.restolino.Main

-    # Production: non-reloadable
+    # Deployment: non-reloadable
     #java $JAVA_OPTS -jar target/*-jar-with-dependencies.jar

-Why not reload in production?
+Why not reload when deployed?
 Simple: you want to be using containers, but as a minimum you should be designing for stateless, immutable nodes.
-If something needs to change in production, deploy a new build using your flavour of continuous delivery.
+If something needs to change in, deploy a new build using your flavour of continuous delivery.

 ### FAQ (Frequently Anticipated Questions)